MayamaTakeshi/redmine_rt/README.md

 ***For Redmine 4***:

+Install redis-server.
-Create file redmine/config/cable.yml with the following content:
+Then create file redmine/config/cable.yml with the following content:
 ```
 development:
   adapter: redis